 The shadow of the Earth is big.
-You might have to turn your head to see the whole thing.
-And, just so you’ll recognize it more easily, remember that the shadow is curved, in just the same way that the whole Earth is curved.
+You might have to turn your head this way and that – along the arc of the horizon opposite the sun – to see the whole thing.
+And, just so you’ll recognize it more easily, remember that the shadow is curved, in exactly the same way that the whole Earth is curved.

-See Earth’s shadow during an eclipse of the moon.
-Earth’s shadow extends into space so far that it can touch the moon.
-That’s what a lunar eclipse is – just the moon within Earth’s shadow.
+Earth’s shadow extends so far into space that it can touch the moon.
+That’s what a lunar eclipse is.
+It’s the moon within Earth’s shadow.

 When the sun, the Earth and the moon are aligned in space (nearly or perfectly), with the Earth between the sun and moon, then Earth’s shadow falls on the moon’s face.
 That’s when people on Earth see the shadow gradually turn a bright full moon dark in a lunar eclipse.